laravel/docs/cashier-paddle.md

     // Charge multiple prices at once...
     $response = $user->subscription()->charge(['pri_123', 'pri_456']);

-This method will delay charging the customer until the next billing interval of the subscription.
-If you would like to bill the customer immediately you may use the `chargeAndInvoice` method:
+The `charge` method will not actually charge the customer until the next billing interval of their subscription.
+If you would like to bill the customer immediately, you may use the `chargeAndInvoice` method instead:

     $response = $user->subscription()->chargeAndInvoice('pri_123');

 <a name="updating-payment-information"></a>
 ### Updating Payment Information

 Paddle always saves a payment method per subscription.
-If you want to update the default payment method for a subscription, you should redirect your customer to the dedicated Paddle page using the `redirectToUpdatePaymentMethod` method on the subscription model:
+If you want to update the default payment method for a subscription, you should redirect your customer to Paddle's hosted payment method update page using the `redirectToUpdatePaymentMethod` method on the subscription model:

     use Illuminate\Http\Request;